Nitish Kumar’s Rajya Sabha Oath Triggers Heated RJD-JD(U) Debate on Bihar’s CM Role

-After Nitish Kumar swore in as a member of the Rajya Sabha, a very strong argument began in Bihar about what will happen to the job of Chief Minister.
-This disagreement became very obvious on television when people speaking for the RJD and JD(U) directly blamed each other regarding the political situation in the state and who might become the next leader.
+After Nitish Kumar became a Rajya Sabha member, a very heated argument began in Bihar over the future of the Chief Minister position.
+This argument showed up most clearly on television, where people speaking for the RJD and JD(U) directly accused each other of things relating to the political situation in the state and who will be the leader.

 Oath Ceremony and Immediate Fallout